airguitar22/selenium/README.md

     * `@Features` and `@Stories` should be included for each test method as well.

 ### Running your tests
 So long as your config file is in place, you should be able to run a test (or tests) directly in IntelliJ or via maven's cli (`$ mvn clean test`).
-If you'd like to overwrite any of the properties set in your config file, simply include them as a property in the maven cli call (for example: **runLocation** in my .xml config is "local", but I'd like for it to be "browserstack" at runtime.
-Instead of modifying the xml, I could run the tests with the following command: `$ mvn clean test -DrunLocation=browserstack`).
+If you'd like to overwrite any of the properties set in your config file, simply include them as a property in the maven cli call (for example: **runLocation** in my .xml config is "local", but I'd like for it to be "sauce" at runtime.
+Instead of modifying the xml, I could run the tests with the following command: `$ mvn clean test -DrunLocation=sauce`).

 #### Parallel runs
 You'll notice that BaseTest is set up to use JUnit's Parameterized runner.
 This is what makes it possible to specify multiple browser configurations.
 Parallel runs can still be achieved via maven cli using two properties: